 When I was a child, I loved going grocery shopping with my mother.
 I often played “supermarket cashier” with a calculator and a toy cash register in the kitchen.
-As an adult, I enjoyed playing “store” with my own kids as well, after all, they had way cooler cash registers with barcode scanners!
+And as an adult, I enjoyed playing “store” with my own kids as well, after all, they had way cooler cash registers with barcode scanners!

 Trying to break away from routine food habits can be a real challenge when it comes to eating healthier.
 And it’s almost always due to a lack of time for healthier food preparation or just not knowing what to make!
 This can lead to turning to that same ‘ol box of mac and cheese, hot dogs, frozen dinners, sandwiches with deli meat, canned soup, cereal, or whatever we can find in the fridge, right?